 Thermal bluestone is the result of a heat blasting process applied to bluestone.
 Where bluestone comes in a more textured and raw-looking finish, thermal bluestone is much smoother without any distinctive raised or sunken areas.
 It provides a more uniform look with few variations in the surface texture of the stone.

-Pros of Using Thermal Bluestone
+Advantages of Using Thermal Bluestone

 Thermal bluestone has a very sleek look with consistent texture across all of the stones in your design.
 The non-slip surface from the heat treatment process applied to the stone makes it a good option for pool areas when purchased in a lighter color.
 It’s also much easier for hardscape landscapers to install because of the uniform thickness and cuts.

-Cons of Using Thermal Bluestone
+Disadvantages of Using Thermal Bluestone

 The thermal process is costly, making these stones more expensive.